bertiesh/FaceDetectionandRecognition/src/app-info.md

 ## 1. Creating a Database of Individuals

-To populate a database with images, utilize the **Upload Images to Database** endpoint.
+To populate a database with images, utilize the **Upload Images to Collection in ChromaDB** endpoint.

 ### Inputs